Carlos-n21/UK-Quiz/README.md

   <img src="assets/images/london-eye-wide-2.jpg">

 ## Website Features
-- Homepage
+### Homepage
   <img src="assets/images/Play-button.png">

   <img src="assets/images/Rules-button.png">

-- Rules - modal
+### Rules modal
   <img src="assets/images/Rules-modal.png">

-- Categories, Quiz and Results Pages
+### Categories Page
   <img src="assets/images/categories-startgame.png">
  <img src="assets/images/home-button-categories.png">
 The categories menu consists of 4 buttons to each of the 4 categories of quiz questions.
 A Font Awesome icon has been added to each button to help users identify the categories more easily.
 By clicking on the category button, users are taken to the Quiz.

+### Quiz Page
 One question is displayed on the chosen category at a time, and users must choose one of the answer options before the Next button appears to take them to the next question.
 They can only attempt each question once in each round.

+### Results Page
 At the end of the round, which is currently set to 10 questions, users are given their scores: the total number of correct and incorrect answers they got, as well as the score as a percentage.
 In the actual Life in the UK exam, users are required to answer 24 questions and get at least 18 in order to pass, so the pass rate is 75%.
 By providing the score in this format, users can track their performance and focus on their weaker areas where necessary.

+### Single Javascript Makes Multiple Pages
 These three UI were initially built in HTML using CSS and Bootstrap Grids.
 The main javascript file script.js contains an event listener for the page load, and the content loaded is determined based on the ID in the body tag of the Categories and Quiz pages.

   <img src="">

-- Question Bank
+### External Question Bank
 Since there is currently no publicly available API to the Life in the UK test questions, we decided to use a question bank in our project.
 We implemented this as an additional Javascript file which contains 4 arrays of question Objects, one for each category.
 These are exported and imported into the main javascript file using ES6 version import/export.

 [Back to top](#top)